 I cannot honestly say I do this all the time (sometimes I need coffee) but I try to always carry an empty water bottle.
 This is especially important for longer flights.
 You might get a drink on the plane but while you are waiting in the airport or if you have multiple flights you will probably need a drink at some point.
 Most airports have refill stations (or at the very least a water fountain) that you can fill your water bottle once you are through security.
 This way you can stay hydrated without spending any money.

 Whether you are traveling by plane, bus, train, or car you need something to keep you occupied during the trip.
 If I forget a book or magazine I ALWAYS end up buying one at the airport.
 PSA: books at the airport are NOT cheap.
 They are full price aka more expensive than Amazon.
 I try to always make sure I pack either a book, a few magazines, or my iPad to watch movies.
-Did you know you can now DOWNLOAD from Netflix so you can watch when you don’t have the internet?!
-Maybe everyone knew that for a while except for me but I just started doing that and it is amazing!
+Also don’t forget headphones.
+I’ve done that before and it sucks haha.
+Most airlines have an app you can watch movies for free on your phone or you can download a movie on Netflix before.

 When You Are There